ComeAlongErica/coffee-brew-guide/README.md

-## Coffee Brew App
+## Recipe Finder
-This app will be a coffee brew guide.
-My goals for this project will be to create a minimal, searchable app with beautiful guides on how to brew coffee.
+This app will be a recipe finder app using API the Edamam.
+My goals for this project will be to create a minimal, searchable app with options to save and come back to recipes.

 **Focus Points**
 - Create a global theme to provide and light and dark theme
-- Create higher-order components for buttons and modal
+- Create higher-order components for buttons, modal, and cards
 - Experiment with custom animations
 - Focus on user interaction on touch screen devices (on touch/swipe)
 - Use lifecycle methods (I started react with hooks, so I never had the chance to use them.)